 Meet The Team

-Olivia Santoni has an extensive knowledge of the cosmetics industry globally.
+Olivia Santoni has an extensive knowledge of the cosmetics industry globally and over 20 years of practical experience.
 She studied business law and healthcare product law before specialising in regulatory affairs.

 Sandrine Arisma joined Bloom Regulatory as Personal Assistant in 2020.

 After graduating with a Masters in Employment law from the University Paris 13 in France, Sandrine has been providing recruitment process support within human resources and recruitment agencies.
 Experience which she brings to the Bloom team.

 Open to opportunities and eager to work in an English-speaking environment, she decided to live in London in 2014.
 A few years later, she developed an interest in the cosmetics industry and joined Bloom Regulatory.

 Now living in London, Sandrine’s role in Bloom Regulatory covers a wide range of responsibilities in addition to her personal assistant role, including company administration, accounting, digital marketing and creating and maintaining databases and records as needed.

 Sandrine is keen to use her knowledge to support the expanding team.

 Director Regulatory Affairs

 Amanda Isom joined Bloom Regulatory as Regulatory Affairs Associate Director in 2020.

 Prior to 2020, Amanda worked for the Cosmetic, Toiletry and Perfumery Association (CTPA), initially in the Scientific and Technical department and later as Compliance Manager.